PSYCHIC BANDWIDTH Seattle

 Receiving supportive choreography awards in the US, she meanwhile

-dropped out for 8 years in 2002 to construct a meditation rural retreat
+dropped out for 8 years in 2002 to construct a meditation rural

 center.
 Embodied Life™-influenced Feldenkrais lessons, Focusing, and

 NVC add learning spice.
-Interrogating whiteness in her own life and larger
+Interrogating whiteness in her own life and

 community is ongoing.